-The sorcerer believed of being able to influence – through the application of these principles – even nature, i.e. the spirits.
-For our ancestors the spirits consisted in invisible essences/vital principles that governed nature and its cycles; not directly visible forces, that manifest themselves revealing their existence through the observation and ascertainment of their effects.
-The word “spirit” derives from Latin spiritus, with the meaning of “breath, a breathing”, perhaps from PIE*(s)peis- “to blow”.
-Why?
-I don’t know, maybe in relation to the fact that a breath is invisible and intangible, but still a force that can manifest itself in the material world and alter it; in the same way the spirits were seen as the “wind/breath” that caused the changes inherent to the cycles of the natural world.
+So the sorcerer believed of being able to support, through the application of the principles described above, even the spirits of nature, which consisted in invisible vital essences that governed the cosmic becoming and its cycles, elusive forces that manifested their existence through the effects they caused.
+The word “spirit” comes from Latin spiritus, with the main meaning of “breath, breathing”, perhaps from PIE*(s)peis- “to blow”, in relation to the fact that the air, simbolically understood as breath, in addition to its fundamental function in the biological processes is also an invisible and intangible force that manifests itself in the material world altering it: analogously the spirits were understood as the sacred breath or blow that caused all the cyclical changes typical of the reality that surrounds us.

-An example in this regard can be found in Ancient Rome, where the Numen (defined by Julius Evola as a “nude force, that defines itself through its ability to produce effects, to act, to manifest itself – and the sense of the real presence of such powers, of such <numina>, as something transcendent and immanent, at the same time marvelous and fearsome, constituted the substance of the original experience of the <sacred>”) was later conceived as Deus.
+“The numen, unlike the deus (as it was later conceived), is not a being or a person, but a bare force, defining itself with its ability to produce effects, to act, to manifest itself – and the meaning of the real presence of such powers, of such <numina>, as something transcendent and immanent, at the same time marvelous and fearsome, constituted the essence of the original experience of the <sacred>”.